luke2533/coin-vue/README.md

 - If user is not signed in nav shows log in and sign up
 - Flash messages added

+### 6.20 Portfolio page basic structure and responsive on all pages

+Additions:

+- Created portfolio.html
+- Basic structure for portfolio page
+- Portfolio page responsive on all devices
+- Styled flash messages
+- Created records.html

 ## 7.0 Deployment

 ### 7.1 Local deployment